XiaoTaoWang/EagleC2/README.rst

 .. note::
     Valid Options for the ``--balance-type`` parameter are "ICE", "CNV" and "Raw".

-    By specifying "--balance-type Raw", the raw contact matrices will be used.
-Otherwise, if you choose CNV, CNV-normalized contact matrices will be used, and in this case, please make sure you have run "correct-cnv" of the `NeoLoopFinder <https://github.com/XiaoTaoWang/NeoLoopFinder>`_ toolkit before you run *predictSV*; if you choose ICE, make sure you have run "cooler balance" on your Hi-C matrices before you run this command.
-Different normalization methods usually lead to overall similar but not identical SV predictions.
-If you want to achieve the best sensitivity, we recommend you to run *predictSV* on all three types of contact matrices (Raw, CNV, and ICE) and then merge the results together.
+    - Use "Raw" to process unnormalized contact matrices.
+    - Use "ICE" only if your matrices have been balanced with `cooler balance <https://cooler.readthedocs.io/en/latest/cli.html#cooler-balance>`_.
+    - Use "CNV" only if your matrices have been CNV corrected using ``correct-cnv`` from the `NeoLoopFinder <https://github.com/XiaoTaoWang/NeoLoopFinder>`_ toolkit.

+    Different normalization strategies may yield slightly different results.
+For best sensitivity, we recommend running predictSV on all three matrix types (Raw, CNV, and ICE) and merging the results.

 Visualize local contact patterns around SV breakpoints
 ======================================================